idealtitude/helets/README.md

 That's what **helets** would like to be, ideally, that smaller and cleaner language; but it's a giganormous and very difficult goal to reach.
 So as a step forward the vision of what I'd want `helets` to be, I'm starting very simple, with the bases for the specifications, etc..
-Basically, from C/C++, and some features from others of my favourite languages, like Python (etc.), I try to "extract" that smaller and cleaner language, at least partially.
+Basically, from C/C++, and some features from other of my favourite languages, like Python (etc.), I try to "extract" that smaller and cleaner language, at least partially.

 For the implementation, I want it to be a compiled language, that's why I plan to use LLVM later on.